ncatlab/nlab-content/pages/0/6/3/5/5360/content.md

 To avoid this problem, we may define a symmetric space more intrinsically to be an involutory [[quandle]] object $Q$ in the category of smooth manifolds, with the property that each point $a \in Q$ is an _isolated_ fixed point of the map $a \triangleright - : Q \to Q$.

+## References

-This definition in terms of quandles coincides with the classical definition in the case of connected symmetric spaces.
+The definition in terms of quandles coincides with the classical definition in the case of connected symmetric spaces.
 For details, including a comparison of other definitions of symmetric space, see:

 * Wolgang Bertram, _The Geometry of Jordan and Lie Structures_, Lecture Notes in Mathematics **1754**, Springer, Berlin, 2000.